websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/content-pages-overview.md

 ![Using the Content Page sidebar to add elements to the page.](./content-pages-overview/images/14.png)

-> The drop-down Edit Mode menu is available in Liferay 7.3+.

 The editing options available in the Content Page sidebar depend on the editing mode you choose.
 For more information, see [Building Content Pages](./building-content-pages.md).

 ![Choose between Page Design or Content Edition editing modes.](building-content-pages/images/18.png)